 Tried and True Teething Tools

-My very first baby sprouted his very first tooth on Easter.
+My first baby sprouted his very first tooth on Easter.
 My second baby’s first tooth popped through on Labor Day.
 Both babies were around seven months old.
 I expect my third baby to continue this trend, so come Valentine’s Day, when he has just turned seven months, I will be thoroughly prepared with all the necessary teething tools.

-Teething Tools:
+Teething Baby Tricks & Tools:

 Frozen Washcloths – Every baby is different so things that help sooth one infant’s gums may only aggravate another.
 I was skeptical when my pediatrician suggested sticking a wet washcloth in the freezer and then letting my baby gnaw on it once frozen.
-Jonah, AKA baby number one, looked at me like I was a crazy person when I kept trying to introduce the frozen washcloth.
-Amelia, AKA baby number two, couldn’t get enough of this tactic!
-Luckily I have found the perfect washcloths to get the job done, it helps that they are all natural and made for baby…double bonus!

 When all natural courses fail, I often turn to Children’s Motrin.
 My pediatrician informed me it is better for swelling than Tylenol.
+This really helps with how to help a teething baby sleep.
 I will admit that in extreme cases I start with the Motrin and just continue rotating all my tried and true teething tools, or simply just pray that one day they will all have their teeth and I will have a fighting chance at sleeping again.
-Keep fighting the good fight Mamas and happy teething trails to you!

 Muslin Cotton Washcloths from Parker Baby Co.